 For this post, I’ve teamed up with some awesome travel bloggers to share with you the best hikes in Greece and show you that there’s more to this country than just beaches and historical sites!

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 Vikos Gorge hike, Epirus

 Known as the Grand Canyon of Greece, Vikos Gorge is an amazing natural spectacle tucked away in the mountainous Epirus region in northwestern Greece.
 Despite its jaw-dropping landscapes, this part of the country is often overlooked by tourists, which in my opinion makes it an even more attractive destination to explore.

 Although there are various trails in this region, the Vikos Gorge hike is the most famous of them and surely deserves a spot on the list of the best hikes in Greece.
-It also holds a Guinness World Record as the world’s deepest gorge relative to its width.
+This place also holds a Guinness World Record as the world’s deepest gorge relative to its width.

 The hike starts in Monodendri, a traditional stone village typical of this part of Greece.
 From there, you’ll descend to the bottom of the gorge along a fairly steep path.
-The 13km route continues through the gorge along Voidomatis river and takes you through a beautiful untouched forest while the imposing walls of the gorge tower above your head.
+The 13-kilometer (8-mile) trail continues through the gorge along the Voidomatis River and takes you through a beautiful untouched forest while the imposing walls of the gorge tower above your head.
 Once you get closer to the end of the hike, you’ll be rewarded with goosebump-inducing vistas of the magnificent gorge.

-If you’d prefer to hike together with an experienced and knowledgeable guide, here are two options (the latter includes transportation back to Monodendri, so you can skip the taxi):
+If you’d prefer to hike together with an experienced and knowledgeable guide, you can take this tour.
+It includes transportation back to the starting point of the hike in Monodendri, so you won’t need to pay for a taxi.